getwd()

 1472 4253 6277 426 4399

-Remember what we did in the Region long-term illness practical previously before we put the qualitative variable into the regression model?
+Remember in the lecture, what we did in the Region long-term illness before we put the categorical variable Region into the regression model?
 Yes.
 First, make sure they are in factor type and Second, decide the reference category.
 Here, I will use Female and Very Bad health status as my base categories.
 You can decide what you wish to use.
 This time, I use the following codes to combine these two steps in one line.

 $sex <- fct_relevel(as.factor(frs_df$sex), "Female")